mogismog/mogismog.github.io/content/retro_diss_part_2.md

 tornado_df.to_csv('../data/cleaned_tornado_reports.csv', index=False)
 ```

+## 3. Amount of Time Taken

+Unfortunately, I wasn't able to find the specific code I used to do this EDA the first time around, but I can tell you what I recall:

+- I didn't use `pandas` because I had no idea it existed.
+- I used built-in modules to parse the file as a CSV
+- It took me probably a month or so to do this the first time, whereas this notebook took me about 20 or so minutes to put together.

-Great, we now have a (relatively) cleaned dataset of tornado reports!
+Wow, 20 minutes!
+That would have provided me a lot more time to ~watch Major League and play Super Mario Kart~ do more research back in the day.
+We now have a (relatively) cleaned dataset of tornado reports!
 Let's say, instead of doing all of this within a Jupyter notebook, we wanted to run all of this data cleaning within a script, we ought to write functions to do this (something I _definitely_ didn't do in grad school), so let's do that right now.
 This also can be used on the command line via click (which I've added to `redissertation/data.py`):

 ```python
 from typing import List, Dict